stefbez/eirinn-quinn-photography/README.md

 ## Technologies Used

 * [HTML](https://en.wikipedia.org/wiki/HTML) - Makes up the basis for the page.
-All of the visible text, the images in the gallery and the forms on the contact page.
+All of the visible text, the images in the gallery and the forms on the contact page
 * [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - Styling for the whole site, from backgrounds to text fonts, sizes and colors.
-Spacing throughout the site, animations and color changes on hover and click.
+Spacing throughout the site, animations and color changes on hover and click
 * [Bootstrap 4.4.1](https://getbootstrap.com/docs/4.0/getting-started/introduction/) - The framework that provides basic styling and objects that I built upon.
-Especially useful on the portfolio page where i utilised Bootstrap's modal and carousel features.
+Especially useful on the portfolio page where i utilised Bootstrap's modal and carousel features
 * [Font Awesome](https://fontawesome.com/icons?d=gallery) - Provided the social links on the footer and the envelope on the contact page.
-Easy to recognise icons that take away the need for lengthy names of social media pages.
+Easy to recognise icons that take away the need for lengthy names of social media pages
-* [Google Fonts](https://fonts.google.com/) - Chose the fonts carefully from Google Fonts and embedded them to the CSS page and used the throughout the site.
+* [Google Fonts](https://fonts.google.com/) - Chose the fonts carefully from Google Fonts and embedded them to the CSS page and used the throughout the site
+* [Google Maps](https://www.google.co.uk/maps/) - Embedded a map into the contact page which allows users to browse a map of the location of the showroom witihin the site.
+Also included a link in the footer allowing users to view the photographers location on the google maps website

 ## Testing